Holiday Options and Costs

 10 Golden Orioles 8614

 A quick 15 minute drive away we have another hide, this one aimed at Water Rails, Common Kingfishers and other aquatic life such as Otters and the rare Southern Water Vole.
 It overlooks a secluded, slow-moving river covered during the summer months in water lillies which provide a perfect setting for the wildlife that frequents this venue.
-It's a good place throughout the year but is especially prolific during June and July if you're wanting to get up close and personal with either Water Rails, (usually such a difficult species to spot), or Kingfishers which are usually so shy and wary.
+It's a good place throughout the year but is especially prolific during June and July if you're wanting to get up close and personal with either Water Rails, (usually such a difficult species to spot), or Common Kingfishers, normally so shy and wary.

 For anyone wanting a more relaxed birding experience, there's always the option of a longer stay as Frank explains in the video below.